rajat-mehra05/webiste-highlight-saver/README.md

    AI_TEMPERATURE=0.8
    AI_TIMEOUT=10000
    ```

+4. **Load the extension in Chrome**:
-3. Open Chrome and go to `chrome://extensions/`
+   - Open Chrome and go to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+   - Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extension folder
+   - Click "Load unpacked" and select the extension folder
-6. The extension icon should appear in your Chrome toolbar
+   - The extension icon should appear in your Chrome toolbar

-### Method 2: Create Icon Files

-Before loading the extension, you need to create icon files:

-1. Create 16x16, 48x48, and 128x128 pixel PNG icons
-2. Replace the placeholder files in the `icons/` folder:
-   - `icons/icon16.png`
-   - `icons/icon48.png`
-   - `icons/icon128.png`

-You can use any image editor or online icon generator to create simple highlight-themed icons.

 ## 📖 Usage